Crossing integer spin resonance at VEPP-4M with conservation of beam polarization: Radiative depolarization rate during acceleration

 \section{Radiative depolarization rate during acceleration}

-Characteristic time of the radiative depolarization $\tau_d$ due to quantum fluctations in the presence of a strong perturbation in the form of the KEDR detector longitudinal field can be found from the generalized equation \cite{Derbenev:1973ia}:
+The characteristic time $\tau_d$ of the radiative depolarization due to quantum fluctuations in the presence of a strong perturbation in the form of the KEDR detector longitudinal field can be found from the generalized equation \cite{Derbenev:1973ia}:

-Here $\tau_p$ is the Sokolov-Ternov polarization time (it is proportional to $E^{-5}$ and makes up 72 hours at the VEPP-4M energy of 1.85 GeV ); $\vec d^2$ is a square of the spin-orbit coupling vector function perodically depending on the azimuth.
-In our case the spin-orbit coupling is excited by an uncompensated part of the KEDR field integral.
-It can be defined as a derivative of the polarization axis vector $\vec n$ (4) with respect to the particle Lorentz-factor $\gamma$ \cite{NikSaldin}:
+Here $\tau_p$ is the Sokolov-Ternov polarization time (it is proportional to $E^{-5}$ and amounts to 72~h at the VEPP-4M energy of 1.85~GeV); $\vec d^2$ is the square of the periodical spin-orbit coupling vector function of the azimuth.
+In our case, the spin-orbit coupling is excited by the uncompensated part of the KEDR field integral.
+It can be found as the derivative of vector~(\ref{eq:n}) with respect to the Lorentz-factor $\gamma$ of particles~\cite{NikSaldin}:

+Formula (\ref{DKformK}) is valid outside of spin resonances.
+We use it together with set of equations (\ref{dndg}) to calculate the radiative diffusion of polarization during acceleration, since in the presence of a solenoid, the effective spin precession frequency does not take integer values.

-Another contribution to a spin-orbit coupling is given by betatron oscillations excited by SR fluctuations.
-Besides an integer spin resonance this coupling relates to combination spin resonances with betatron tunes $\nu_{x,z}$, in particular, of the type $\nu\pm\nu_{x,z}=k_{x,z}$ in the linear approximation ($k_{x,z}$ are integer).
-When considering the case of a significant integral of longitudinal magnetic field the betatron contribution to the depolarization rate near an integer spin resonance turns to be small as compared with a similar effect of the polarization axis "chromatism" \cite{NikSaldin,NikCtau,NikRupac}.
-By this reason we neglect the betatron oscillation effect in our estimate of the spin radiative kinetics.
+Another contribution to the spin-orbit coupling is given by the betatron oscillations excited by quantum fluctuations.
+In consideration of various cases with spin rotators based on solenoids, the contribution of betatron oscillations far from the spin-betatron resonances to the depolarization rate is small as compared with the effect of the dependence of the polarization axis $\vec{n}$ on the energy~\cite{NikSaldin,NikCtau,NikRupac}.
+By this reason we neglect the betatron oscillations.

-The depolarization time is calculated using the formula (6) and is plotted in Fig.~\ref{fig:Time} versus the beam energy at $100\%$ and $50\%$ extent of decompensation of the KEDR field integral.
-Minimal depolarization time $\tau_d = 10$ seconds.
-A width of the energy area where $10$ s $< \tau_d < 100$ s is about 30 MeV.
-It takes time of about 30 seconds to cross this area at a nominal rate of energy change $dE/dt = 1$ MeV/s.
+The depolarization time is calculated using formulas (\ref{DKformK},\ref{dndg}) and plotted in Fig.~\ref{fig:Time} versus the beam energy at $100\%$ and $50\%$ decompensation of the KEDR field integral.
+The minimum depolarization time $\tau_d = 20$ s.
+The width of the energy area where $20\,\mbox{s}<\tau_d<100$\,s is about 30 MeV.
+It takes about 30 s to cross this area at a nominal rate of energy change $dE/dt =1$~MeV/s.

+At 1810~MeV, the time $\tau_d$ becomes long enough, 2000~s.
+This gives a chance to measure the energy from the spin frequency using the RD technique after the end of the acceleration process, followed by the restoration of the field in the anti-solenoids.